- Insert description here.

 $ python -m ipykernel install --user --name=project-env

-It is also useful to export the entire conda environment for posterity, especially if not working in a development container.
+At the end of a project it is good practice to export the entire conda environment for posterity, especially if not working in a development container.

 $ conda env export > environment.yml